brson/rust/src/doc/book/getting-started.md

 ```

 Installing on Windows is nearly as easy: download and run
 [rustup-init.exe].
-It will run the installation in a console and
+It will start the installation in a console and
 present the above message on success.

 For other installation options and information, visit the [install]